Vineyard Gardens

 • Biennials: Sow seeds of biennials like foxgloves, Angelica, Salvia sclarea, Lunaria and Dianthus now for planting in the garden in late summer.
 These will produce leaves this year, overwinter and flower next year, ending their life cycle when they set seed in their second season.

 • Irrigation: Irrigate borders and lawns infrequently and deeply.
 Generally, lawns and gardens need 1” of water each week, or a deep irrigation that penetrates to 6”.
-Check your sprinklers using a tuna can to see how long it takes to apply 1” of water or, if using drip irrigation, time a run and use a trowel to see how deeply the water has penetrated.
 Keep track of rainfall using a rain gauge and supplement only as needed.
 Consider converting parts of your lawn to lower maintenance groundcovers, shrub or perennial borders, or meadow plantings.

 • Japanese beetles: Depending on your location, Japanese beetles begin to emerge from the soil around July 4th.
 Keep a close eye out for them, scouting in the morning when they are sluggish and knocking them into a pail of soapy water.
 The solitary fly, Istocheta aldrichi, is an internal parastite of adult Japanese beetle.
 Female flies lay eggs on the thorax of female beetles.
 Upon hatching, the maggot bores into the beetle, killing it.
 Japanese beetles observed with these eggs on them should be saved to encourage this natrual control method.